dalibo/pitrery/INSTALL.md

         -x dir               Path to the xlog directory (only if outside $PGDATA) -d date              Restore until this date
-        -O user              If run by root, owner of the files -t tblspc:dir        Change the target directory of tablespace "ts" this switch can be used many times -n                   Dry run: show restore information only -R                   Overwrite destination directories
+        -O user              If run by root, owner of the files -t tblspc:dir        Change the target directory of tablespace "tblspc" this switch can be used many times -n                   Dry run: show restore information only -R                   Overwrite destination directories